Dialogical Companion

 • Explicit permission to pause, stop, or change topic.

-Safety is multi-layered, not one mechanism
+Boundaries are multi-layered, not one mechanism

 • Layer 3: bring in human oversight and real-world support when the assistant should not carry the interaction alone.